Applications of the Morava $K$-theory to algebraic groups: Oriented cohomology theories and the Morava -theory

 \end{ntt}

 \begin{ntt}[Generalized Riemann--Roch theorem] We follow \cite{Vish2}.
-Let $A^*$ be a theory of rational type, let $B^*$ be a generalized oriented cohomology theory and let $\phi\colon A^*\rarr B^*$ be an operation (which does not necessarily preserve the grading and does not have to be additive).
+Let $A^*$ be a theory of rational type, let $B^*$ be an oriented cohomology theory and let $\phi\colon A^*\rarr B^*$ be an operation (which does not necessarily preserve the grading and does not have to be additive).

 For a smooth variety $Z$ over a field $F$ and any $c\ge 0$ denote by $G^c_Z$ the composition

 where we have identified $A^*(Z)[[z_1^A,\ldots, z_c^A]]$ with $A^*(Z\times (\mathbb{P}^\infty)^{\times c})$ and similarly for $B^*$, i.e. $z_i$ is the first Chern class of the pullback along the projection of the canonical line bundle $\mathcal{O}(1)$ over the $i$-th product component of $(\mathbb{P}^\infty)^{\times c}$.